 Here’s how you do it.

 In Word, do an advanced find.
 You can find it by navigating to Home in the ribbon at the top of the screen, then Find, and hitting the drop-down arrow.
 If you’re like me, you may find it easier to just hit CTRL-H, which works in all versions of Word.
 (You can remember it this way: CTRL-F is for Find, CTRL-H is for Hunt.)
 Next, click the More button, check the box labeled Use wildcards, and enter this regular expression:

 This searches for two or more capital letters in a row.

 Or if you prefer, highlight them to see all of them at once.
 To highlight, click on the Find tab, then click Reading Highlight, then click Highlight All.
 Then you can close the dialog and all of the words in all caps will appear in yellow highlight for you.

-Finding capitalized words is a similar problem with a very similar solution.
+Finding capitalized words in Word is a similar problem with a very similar solution.
 You can read about that here.

-Finding words in all uppercase letters is another example of repetitive work that computers excel at doing.
+Finding words in all uppercase letters is another example of repetitive work that computers do much better than humans.
 Most people never touch this functionality, so Microsoft buried it pretty deep in the user interface.
 But when you need it, it can save you hours of time.